Fuji FUJINON XF 60mm F/2.4 Macro vs. XF 56mm F/1.2

 What’s in the box

 The usual array of manual, warranty card, and oversized pouch are included with each lens.
 It’s unfortunate that after Fujifilm released their first 3 primes, they moved away from the more premium, magnetized and foam padded boxes for the lenses.
-I remember cracking open my 35mm f/1.4 and noting how good of an unboxing experience it was.
+I remember cracking open my XF 35mm F/1.4 and really feeling like I was opening something special.

 Now we’re back to the standard fast-food drink tray material used by many camera manufacturers.
 Ultimately it doesn’t really matter, but the importance of first impressions can’t be denied.
 There’s a reason why unboxing videos became a thing.

-The 60mm f/2.4 is significantly smaller and lighter compared to the 56mm f/1.2.
-So much so that size and weight alone may be reason enough to opt for the 60mm f/2.4.
+The XF 60mm F/2.4 Macro is significantly smaller and lighter compared to the XF 56mm F/1.2.
+So much so that size and weight alone may be reason enough to opt for the 60mm.
 If you’re looking to build a Fujifilm system that’s as light as possible and includes a “portrait” lens, the 60mm f/2.4 is it.

-The 56mm f/1.2 has been more prone to flare during sunny outdoor shooting in my experience, but it’s not bad enough or ugly enough for me to consider adding so much size to the lens with the hood.
+The XF 56mm F/1.2 has been more prone to flare during sunny outdoor shooting in my experience, but it’s not bad enough or ugly enough for me to consider adding so much size to the lens with the hood.
 For commercial work, sure, I’ll use the hood.
 For walking around though, the hood will always stay home.
-Having used it more in the sun recently, I may look into a smaller hood option for the 56mm f/1.2.
-Flare has become an unwanted issue once already.

-A second 62mm Nikon lens cap ordered on eBay and shipped from Hong Kong has already arrived to replace the more fiddly Fujifilm cap on the 56mm f/1.2.
-Sadly, a genuine Nikon cap isn’t an option for the tiny, and even more fiddly 39mm cap for the 60mm f/2.4 (the fake Nikon caps don’t compare).
+A second 62mm Nikon lens cap was ordered to replace the more fiddly Fujifilm cap on the XF 56mm F/1.2.
+Sadly, a genuine Nikon cap isn’t an option for the tiny, and even more fiddly 39mm cap for the XF 60mm F/2.4 Macro (the fake Nikon caps don’t compare).
 The tiny cap is next to impossible to remove with gloves.
 I’ve thought about buying a clear filter and just leaving it on, but then I’m bringing a piece of glass right out to the front of the lens, which is just begging for flare.
 I often like real flare from the lens, but I don’t want to add it with a filter.

 The aperture ring on Fujifilm lenses has been a point of contention for me.
 There are major differences from lens to lens on how the aperture rings feel.
 They tend to err on the side of being a little too loose, and some feel like a brisk wind might knock them to a different aperture.
 While I’ve noticed the aperture ring not wanting to stay seated at f/1.2 on one 56, thankfully all the copies I’ve handled have had a similarly good amount of clickiness to them.
 This makes two lenses in a row now (the 23mm f/1.4 has also been good) that have had consistently good aperture rings so hopefully Fujifilm have left the variances behind them.